WR3 | Syllabus

 -

-After making your annotations, take critical notes on the text in a separate document.
-These notes will be valuable to you later, when you write your essays.
+After making your annotations, take critical notes on the text in your field notebook.
+These notes will be valuable to you later, when you write your essays (and perhaps further off in the future).
+Bring your field notebook(s) to every class meeting.

 Rather than use a laptop or tablet to read our course readings, I ask that you print them out and annotate them as part of your preparations for class.
 Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-Your objective in annotation is to flag the key elements of a piece of writing—the thesis,
+These annotations are flags to draw the attention of your future self to certain important features of a text at some later time.
+One key objective during annotation is to notice a text’s structure by flagging its main components—the thesis,

 argumentative claims,